Ms. Bennett concentrates her practice in civil litigation with an emphasis on commercial, labor, employment, and class action disputes.

 Judge for the Northern District of Illinois (ret).

-Bennett received her A.B., magna cum laude, from Washington University
+Bennett received her B.A., magna cum laude, from Washington University

 in St. Louis in 2003 and her M.Ed. from National Louis University in 2005.
 Ms.